Kannan171/tp/docs/UserGuide.md

 TeamSync data is saved automatically after executing any command that changes the data.
 There is no need to save manually.

 ### <a href="#table-of-contents" class="head">Editing the Data File</a>
 TeamSync data is saved as a [JSON](#json) file.
-Advanced users are welcome to update the data directly by editing `addressbook.json` located in the `data` subfolder of TeamSync's [home folder](#home-folder).
+Advanced users are welcome to update the data directly by editing `teamsync.json` located in the `data` subfolder of TeamSync's [home folder](#home-folder).

-[//]: TODO: CHANGE IF ADDRESSBOOK.JSON CHANGES)

 <div markdown="1" class="alert alert-danger">:warning: **Danger**<br><br>
-**It is strongly recommended to make a backup of `addressbook.json` before editing it.**
+**It is strongly recommended to make a backup of `teamsync.json` before editing it.**

-If your edits to `addressbook.json` corrupts it and TeamSync is unable to load the data, **TeamSync will discard all data** and start with an empty data file at the next run.
+If your edits to `teamsync.json` corrupts it and TeamSync is unable to load the data, **TeamSync will discard all data** and start with an empty data file at the next run.

 Furthermore, **certain edits can cause TeamSync to behave in unexpected ways**.